proteantecs/mlrun/docs/runtimes/load-from-hub.md

 ### Create a custom hub

-You can either fork the [MLRun function hub repo](https://github.com/mlrun/functions) and add to it your Git repo, or create a hub from scratch.
+You can either fork the [MLRun hub repo](https://github.com/mlrun/functions) and add to it your Git repo, or create a hub from scratch.
 Read [CONTRIBUTING.md](https://github.com/mlrun/functions) to learn how to create a function.
 ```{Note}
 Make sure your hub source is accessible via GitHub (private is also possible).